EricChen521/Free_solvation_Energy_Cal/README.md

 saveamberparm lig lig_solvated.prmtop lig_solvated.rst7
 ```

-## Step 2: Run a short cycle of MD to prepare the system into a resonable coordinate
+## Step 2: Run a short cycle of MD to prepare the system into the one with resonable coordinates

 In short, the cycle includes minimizing, heating and pressurizing